You are using an outdated browser. Please upgrade your browser to improve your experience.

 1. Register the death

-You will need to register the death of the deceased.
-In order to deal with the deceased's assets you'll need a copy of the death certificate.
+You will need to register the death of the person who has died.
+You'll need a copy of the death certificate to deal with their assets.

 You can use Gov.uk(opens in a new tab) to find the appropriate register office to register the death.
 You can also tell the Government about the death using the Tell Us Once service(www.gov.uk opens in a new tab).